espressif/esp-faq/docs/en/hardware-related/chip-comparison.rst

 What's the difference between ESP32 ECO V3 and previous chip versions in software and hardware?
 ---------------------------------------------------------------------------------------------------

-  - ESP32 ECO V3 is same with chips of previous versions in software usage, and it can be compatible with old firmwares.
+  - For software usage, there is no difference, and ESP32 ECO V3 is compatible with old firmwares.
+For hardware, some bugs have been fixed in ESP32 ECO V3.
-  - Some bugs have been fixed in ESP32 ECO V3.
-For more information on design changes, please refer to `ESP32 ECO V3 User Guide <https://www.espressif.com/sites/default/files/documentation/ESP32_ECO_V3_User_Guide__EN.pdf>`_.
+  - For more information on design changes, please refer to `ESP32 ECO V3 User Guide <https://www.espressif.com/sites/default/files/documentation/ESP32_ECO_V3_User_Guide__EN.pdf>`_.

 ---------------